 As mentioned earlier, this method is straightforward as you only need to resize the picture in PowerPoint by dragging the image corners.

-However, in many occasions the aspect ratio used for the photo is different than the slide format.
-In this case, you’d need to enlarge the image to go beyond the slide borders.
-Again, you can hold the shift key in order to preserve proportions.
+You can hold the shift key in order to preserve proportions.
 The following image shows an example how we made the background image to fit the slide when the image is a squared picture and the slide is configured to use 16×9 aspect ratio.
 First of all, we inserted the background into the slide.